MARS: Masked Automatic Ranks Selection in Tensor Decompositions

-which, calculated from right to left, yields the computational complexity $O\left(dr^2n\max\{M, N\}\right)$, where $r$ is the maximal TT-rank, $n = \max_{k = 1 \dots d} n_k$.
-Similar technique, based on matrices represented in TT-format, or \emph{TT-matrices}, underlies most other types of TT-layers.

-The examples above demonstrate that in a tensorized model, shapes of the decomposition cores simultaneously influence model flexibility and complexity.
-The key hyperparameter determining them are decomposition ranks, as discussed above.
+Ultimately, in a tensorized model, the shapes of the decomposition cores simultaneously influence model flexibility and complexity.
+The key hyperparameter that determines them are decomposition ranks, as discussed earlier.
 Further, we describe the details of the proposed method for ranks selection in arbitrary tensorized models.